adam-dej/adam-dej.github.io/_posts/2014-08-05-stm32-quick-fix.md

 After that, I just erased the device (Ctrl+E) and after that, I was able to use st-util again

+**EDIT:**
+This was the old solution.
+In the meantime I came up with another.
+All you need to do is to press the reset button before the flash operation, and release it just in the right moment, that way you can program the flash from st-util

 ~~~
 2014-08-05T08:49:47 INFO src/stlink-common.c: Loading device parameters....
 2014-08-05T08:49:47 INFO src/stlink-common.c: Device connected is: F0 device, id 0x20006440